DIDSR/BoneJ_Headless/Doc/plugins.rst

 Maximum Drift: How far centroid of ellipsoid is displaced from seed point within ROI.

+Show Maps: Indicate if the user wants to output all the images genearted by Ellipsoid Factor.

 Results
 +++++++++++++++++++++++
 Median EF: Average EF value for the sample.
 On a scale of -1 to +1.
 Values closer to -1, indicate the structures in the sample have an oblate plate-like geometry.
 Values closer to +1, indicate the structures have a javeline rod-like geometry.